Dynamical transition from localized to uniform scrambling in locally hyperbolic systems: Bose-Hubbard Dimer

 where the two mean fields $\psi_{j}=\sqrt{n_{j}}e^{i\varphi_{j}}$ are written in phase~$\varphi_{j}$ and occupations~$n_{j}$.
 Hence, the Hamiltonian takes the form

-We can reduce the dynamics to an 1d-system with a single conjugated pair $(z=\frac{2n}{N},\varphi= \varphi_{1}-\varphi_{2}-\pi)$ given by the population inversion and relative phase~\cite{Campbell2020Dimer}.
+We can reduce the dynamics to a one-dimensional system with a single conjugated pair $(z=2n/N,\varphi= \varphi_{1}-\varphi_{2}-\pi)$ given by the population inversion and relative phase~\cite{Campbell2020Dimer}.
 With these coordinates, we can reduce the equations of motion to two coupled real-valued ODEs

-which is an 1-degree of freedom system.
-Conveniently, the mean-field system Eq. \eqref{eq:EquationOfMotion} is exactly solvable and independent of the particle number $N$.
+which is a one-degree-of-freedom system.
+Conveniently, the mean-field system deriving from Eq.~\eqref{eq:EquationOfMotion} is integrable and can thus be exactly solved up to quadrature.